Labour chiefs warned not to rig by-election selection to block Burnham

 Mr Burnham, long viewed as a potential rival to the Prime Minister for the Labour leadership, faces a decision on whether to attempt to return to Westminster after a Greater Manchester MP announced he would quit the Commons.

-Labour MPs warned against using the party’s ruling national executive committee to block Mr Burnham from standing in Gordon and Denton.
+Labour MPs warned against using the party’s ruling national executive committee to block Mr Burnham from standing in Gorton and Denton.

 “Any decision made to limit the choice would be wrong.”